roncterry/lab_env_tools/README.md

 **Intro**:

 This script allows you to change the paths to the disks in the Libvirt XML VM definition files for all VMs in a course directory.
-This is particularly useful if you have change the name of the course directory, the name of the VM directory or have copied VMs from existing course into a new course.
+This is particularly useful if you have changed the name of the course directory, the name of the VM directory or have copied VMs from existing course into a new course.

 **Usage**: